 Roger of Bully (Roger de Busli) was one of the Norman Knights that invaded England and he gained many manors/estates received as a reward, including the manor of Clipstone.
 Clipstone was listed as a settlement in the Domesday Book, in the hundred of Bassetlaw and the county of Nottingham(shire).
-Some authorities indicate that one of the reasons Roger was given so much land was at least in part to his wife Muriel being in favour Matilda of Flanders, the wife of King William.
+Some authorities indicate that one of the reasons Roger was given so much land was at least in part due to his wife Muriel being in favour with Matilda of Flanders, the wife of King William.

 The Domesday Book states that in 1066 the Saxon lords of Clipstone were Osbern and Wulfsi (from Ulfsig which means ‘victory-wolf’), but that by 1086 the lord and tenant-in-chief was Roger of Bully.
 Roger’s son passed away in 1102 without heirs and as a result the lordship of Clipstone appears to have reverted to the Crown, meaning that Clipstone entered royal ownership under Henry I.

-Previous: Origin of the springs (Pre-history)
+Previous: Origin of the springs at Spa Ponds (Pre-history)

 - Palace for Our Kings (James Wright, 2016, pp. 22-24)